-In the add-ons category, you can choose from solutions like Automation (which now has a basic version included free with Jira Cloud), or other apps available on the Atlassian Marketplace.
+In the add-ons category, you can choose from solutions like Automation (which now is included free with Jira Cloud), or other apps available on the Atlassian Marketplace.

 Let’s take a look at the pros and cons of various solutions to get a better idea of the situations for which they are the most suited.

 Option 1: Native Jira options to clone and move issues

 Every Jira instance offers out of the box the clone feature and the possibility to move issues.
 Both clone and move are available from the Actions menu.

 To clone an issue, just select clone from the Actions menu.
 Jira automatically adds “CLONE” to the beginning of the summary of the new issue, and you can activate the option to clone attachments if you want.
 No other options are available.

 You can then move this issue to another project.
 First you need to select the destination project and the issue type.
 The drop down field to select the project shows you first the projects you selected recently, and then below all of the projects you have access to in the instance.
 After confirming the target project and issue type, you have to map the statuses, and then update any fields.
 If your new issue has any custom or required fields (like a story points estimate for a Story issue), you may need to complete that before you can finish moving the issue.

 Once you’ve moved your issue on Jira Cloud, you will still have the clone link to the original issue, so if you don’t want that you can remove it.
 If you are using Jira on premise, you won’t have this clone link.